How To Dismiss An Employee Fairly. A Guide For Employers

 This includes ensuring that the following is done:

-Inform the employee in writing of the allegation and invite them to attend a meeting so they have an opportunity to state their case before any decision is reached
+Inform the employee in writing of the allegation & invite them to attend a meeting so they have an opportunity to state their case before any decision is reached.

 If the decision is made to dismiss, it is important you can show you have acted reasonably, consistently and followed the correct procedures in making your decision.